 A drug that does not qualify for Medicare Part D coverage and, therefore, is not covered under your plan.
 Examples of the types of drugs excluded by Medicare are drugs when used for cosmetic purposes or hair growth.
 (You can find more information about excluded drugs in your Evidence of Coverage.)

 A monthly statement that you receive if you have used your prescription drug coverage during the previous month.
-It specifies, for example, the total amount that you have spent on prescription drugs and the total amount that your plan has paid out, drug price information and available lower-cost alternative prescriptions.
+It specifies the total amount that you have spent on prescription drugs, the total amount that your plan has paid out, drug price information and available lower-cost alternative prescriptions.
 It also helps identify which stage of coverage you are in for that month.